 - Midwest Technical Institute The journeyman welder program takes 7 months to complete.

 - South Texas Vo-Tech The combination welding program takes 40 weeks to complete.

 - Southern Technical College The associate of science in welding technology program is 72 weeks in length.

 - The Refrigeration School The welding specialist program takes about 7 months for a full time student to finish.

 - UEI College The welding program takes about 9.5 months to finish.

 Find an accredited welding trade school near you.

 Other Welding Certifications

 Consider getting different types of certifications in the various types of welds like MIG, TIG and Stick.
-Doing so lets you specialize in certain areas and will make you more attractive to employers.
+Doing so lets you specialize in certain areas and can make you more attractive to potential employers.
 The more versatile you are, the more likely it may be for you to land the job you want.